kangks/kangks.github.io/_posts/2025-07-29-AWS-Malaysia-Unicorn-Day-2025-presentation.markdown

 - **Unlocking Trust with Clean Data**: For a customer struggling with poor model accuracy, we improved training data quality, fine-tuned using [Guided Reinforcement Policy Optimization (GRPO)](https://builder.aws.com/content/2rJrpj6m2eh591fjMcRZ3ushpB7/deep-dive-into-group-relative-policy-optimization-grpo) with domain-specific data, and distilled the solution into a lightweight model deployed on [Amazon SageMaker AI Inference Endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html).
 This achieved production-grade accuracy, faster inference, and better cost efficiency.
 - **Production-Ready GenAI on AWS**: When a customer faced GPU shortages in their non-AWS cloud, we migrated their GenAI workloads to AWS, implemented [Amazon EKS](https://aws.amazon.com/eks/) with [Karpenter](https://karpenter.sh/) for elasticity, and used [DoiT Flexsave](https://www.doit.com/flexsave-for-compute/) to optimise GPU costs.
 The result was higher uptime, faster performance, and predictable costs.

-The thread across these examples is that success comes from combining speed of execution with strategic readiness—clear ROI targets, robust governance, scalable infrastructure, and disciplined cost management.
+The thread across these examples is that success comes from combining speed of execution with strategic readiness: clear ROI targets, robust governance, scalable infrastructure, and disciplined cost management.
 GenAI can be a powerful growth catalyst, but it requires moving beyond experimentation to operational excellence.

-I closed my presentation with an invitation: **“Let’s co-design your next GenAI pilot—anchored in clarity, governance, scalability, and optimised costs.
+I closed my presentation with an invitation: **“Let’s co-design your next GenAI pilot-anchored in clarity, governance, scalability, and optimised costs.
 Visit us at our booth or connect via [doit.com](https://doit.com) to turn ideas into impactful execution.”**

 ![*Unicorn Malaysia 2025](/assets/images/2025-07-29-AWS-Malaysia-Unicorn-Day-2025-presentation/closing.jpeg)

-For me, Unicorn Malaysia 2025 was about sparking action—showing that with the right approach, any business can bridge the gap between GenAI potential and real, lasting impact.
+For me, Unicorn Malaysia 2025 was about sparking action: showing that with the right approach, any business can bridge the gap between GenAI potential and real, lasting impact.